In 2016, Texas experienced 14,202 serious injury crashes. The same year, there was no deathless day in the state.

 These are types of damages that their value can be quantified easily.
 It can be through a receipt or a bill or a reference to the existing market values of similar damages.
 Examples of these damages include:

 With these types of damages, it’s usually hard to quantify their value straight off.
-The jury also can’t use existing marketplace values to award the plaintiff a fair compensation.
+The jury also can’t use existing marketplace values to award the plaintiff fair compensation.
 These are the types of damages that tend to get wide media coverage and attention.
 Some examples include:

 Also, not all of these damages apply to every case in Texas.
 Your personal injury lawyer will evaluate your case and pursue those damages that are unique to you.
 Most importantly, how the jury will react to each of your damage claims is crucial.

-There are also caps on certain damages, such as those sustained due to a medical malpractice.
+There are also caps on certain damages, such as those sustained due to medical malpractice.
 In this case, there’s usually a cap on the amount you can receive for non-economic damages.

 As noted before, the personal injury lawsuit process in Texas is not an easy road.
 You’re likely to encounter bumps, and it’s important you know what to expect.
-Just because the Texas law grants you the right to pursue compensation for your damages doesn’t mean your claim will be successful.
+Just because Texas law grants you the right to pursue compensation for your damages doesn’t mean your claim will be successful.